RasenRhino/ML_backed_gambling/README.md

 To install dependencies, run the following command

-pip install -r requirements.txt
+pip3 install -r requirements.txt

-Then, run the following command: python predict.py
+Then, run the following command: python3 predict.py

 Input for this is:
 bowler='R Bhatia'